AeroAndina MXP-150 Kimbaya

 The AeroAndina MXP-150 Kimbaya is a Colombian light-sport aircraft that was designed and produced by AeroAndina of Cali.
+It also formed the basis for the AMD Patriot aircraft, a version of the MXP-150 with a Continental O-200 driving a dual-bladed propeller.

 The MXP-150 is no longer in production.

 Design and development

 The aircraft was designed to comply with the US light-sport aircraft rules, although it was never certified in that category.
 It features a strut-braced high-wing, a two-seats-in-side-by-side configuration enclosed cockpit, tricycle landing gear and a single engine in tractor configuration.

 The aircraft is made from aluminum sheet.
 Its 10.0 m span wing is supported by V-struts and jury struts.
 Standard engines available were the 100 hp Rotax 912ULS four-stroke and a 125 hp Continental Motors, Inc. four-stroke powerplant.